-The name, age as of April 21, 2014, principal occupation, and other information highlighting the particular experience, qualifications, attributes and skills concerning each Class I director are set forth below.
+The name, age as of April 20, 2015, principal occupation, and other information highlighting the particular experience, qualifications, attributes and skills concerning each Class I director are set forth below.

-Bruce W. Hunt, 56, has served as one of our directors since August 1997 and was appointed lead independent director in May 2005.
+Bruce W. Hunt, 57, has served as one of our directors since August 1997 and was appointed lead independent director in May 2005.
 He has been President of Petrol Marine Corporation since 1988 and President and Director of Petro-Hunt, L.L.C. since 1997, each of which is an energy-related company.
-Mr. Hunt served as a director of the original Hornbeck Offshore Services, Inc., a NASDAQ-listed publicly traded offshore service vessel company, from November 1992 to March 1996, when it merged with Tidewater Inc. In April 2012, Mr. Hunt was named as a director of ViewPoint Financial Group, Inc. (NASDAQ: VPFG), parent company of ViewPoint Bank, N.A.
+Mr. Hunt served as a director of the original Hornbeck Offshore Services, Inc., a NASDAQ-listed publicly traded offshore service vessel company, from November 1992 to March 1996, when it merged with Tidewater Inc. (NYSE:TDW).
+In April 2012, Mr. Hunt was named as a director of ViewPoint Financial Group, Inc. (NASDAQ: VPFG), parent company of ViewPoint Bank, N.A.

 Mr. Hunt is an experienced business leader with the skills and attributes necessary to be our lead independent director.
-As a director of ours for more than 16 years and as a director of the original Hornbeck Offshore Services, Inc., he has gained a deep understanding of our direction and goals and the Board's ability to oversee our success.
+As a director of ours for more than 17 years and as a director of the original Hornbeck Offshore Services, Inc., he has gained a deep understanding of our direction and goals and the Board's ability to oversee our success.
 His experience in the energy industry, including with offshore service vessels, further augments his range of knowledge and insight relevant to our operations.
-Mr. Hunt also represents the interest of stockholders, particularly through his affiliation with the William Herbert Hunt Trust Estate, which has been one of our largest stockholders since August 1997.
+Mr. Hunt is affiliated with the William Herbert Hunt Trust Estate, which has been one of our largest stockholders since August 1997.
+As such, Mr. Hunt is uniquely familiar with the Company since its inception and provides the perspective of a long-term significant stockholder.
+Mr. Hunt serves as the chairman of our nominating/corporate governance committee.

-Kevin O. Meyers, Ph.D., 60, was appointed to our Board of Directors as a Class I Director in June 2011.
-Dr. Meyers is a consultant with 31 years of experience in the oil and gas industry.
+Kevin O. Meyers, Ph.D., 61, was appointed to our Board of Directors as a Class I Director in June 2011.
+Dr. Meyers is a consultant with over 30 years of experience in the oil and gas industry.
 He served as the Senior Vice President, Exploration and Production-Americas of ConocoPhillips (NYSE:COP), a publicly traded oil and gas company, from May 2009 until his retirement in December 2010.
 Before assuming that role, Dr. Meyers had been President of ConocoPhillips Canada from December 2006 until May 2009.
 From October 2004 to November 2006, he served as President of ConocoPhillips' Russian and Caspian Region, based in Moscow, where he was responsible for exploration and production activities in the former Soviet Union and was the lead executive in Russia for the COP LUKOIL strategic alliance.
 Prior to moving to Russia, Dr. Meyers was President of ConocoPhillips Alaska, a position he had held since Conoco Inc. and Phillips Petroleum Company merged in 2002.
 Prior to the merger, Dr. Meyers had held a similar position with Phillips Petroleum Company.
-He held that position following the acquisition by Phillips Petroleum Company of certain Alaskan assets of the Atlantic Richfield Company ("ARCO").
+He held that position following the acquisition by Phillips Petroleum Company of certain Alaskan assets of the Atlantic Richfield Company, or ARCO.
 Dr. Meyers was President of ARCO Alaska from 1998 to 2000 and served in various other positions with ARCO from 1980 through 1998.
 Dr. Meyers also currently serves on the board of directors of Precision Drilling Corporation (NYSE: PDS), Bill Barrett Corp.
-(NYSE: BBG) and Denbury Resources Inc. (NYSE: DNR).
+(NYSE: BBG), Denbury Resources Inc. (NYSE: DNR) and Hess Corporation (NYSE: HES).
 Dr. Meyers holds a doctorate in chemical engineering from the Massachusetts Institute of Technology and bachelor's degrees in chemistry and mathematics from Capital University in Ohio.